erinvdoyle/tarot/README.md

 - Sound toggle buttons
 - Sound effects and animations for correct and incorrect answers
 - Sound effects and animations througout the tarot draw
+- The option to draw and redraw different tarot cards selected at random
 - The option to exit out of whichever game is being played
+- A quiz score tally that updates with each answer
 - A quiz results blurb determined by the number of points scored

 ## Favicon